-Students using the District's internet access will abide by the following expectations: Ferguson-Florissant School District Technology Expectations PBIS Matrix
+Students using the District's internet access will abide by the following expectations:

 I will be Safe I understand my school email is not guaranteed to be private and may be monitored at any time.
 I will report any messages dealing with inappropriate or illegal activities to the appropriate authority.
 I will refrain from intentionally obtaining copies of or modifying files, passwords, or data belonging to anyone else.
 I will only visit appropriate sites and will quickly exit inappropriate content if encountered.
 I understand that my network and technology access can be restricted when necessary. l will Persevere I will persevere in the ongoing care of my district-issued technology.
 I will persevere when learning new technological skills or platforms.
-I will persevere when faced with technological challenges.
-I will be Responsible I will only access authorized computers and systems.
+I will persevere when faced with technological challenges. l will be...
+Responsible I will only access authorized computers and systems.
 I will use school email and other assigned accounts for school-related communications only.
 I will only use passwords in an authorized manner and assume responsibility for my assigned password and the accounts associated with it.
 I understand the content within and accessed by my school-assigned accounts belongs to me.
 I will use copyrighted materials (programs, books, articles, and data appropriately.
 I will refrain from sending personal messages using my school email, including those containing advertising for profit or political office.
 I will be Cooperative I will adhere to existing federal and state laws regarding electronic communication.
 I will make my device available for District staff to complete service and updates.
-I will follow instructions from District staff regarding changes to my device, including returning when expected. l will be Kind I will refrain from sharing the personal material of others without prior consent.
+I will follow instructions from District staff regarding changes to my device, including returning when expected. l will be...
+Kind I will refrain from sharing the personal material of others without prior consent.
 I will refrain from harassing other users.
 I will refrain from using language that is abusive, profane, or offensive.

-Students and Parents/Guardians/Caregivers, please note:
+Students and Parents/Guardians/Caregivers, please note: Students who use devices that are prohibited, disruptive, or used inappropriately will be subject to disciplinary action.

-- Students who use devices that are prohibited, disruptive, or used inappropriately will be subject to disciplinary action. - THE SCHOOL WILL NOT BE RESPONSIBLE FOR THE LOSS, THEFT, OR DAMAGE OF CELL PHONES OR PERSONAL ELECTRONIC DEVICES.
+• THE SCHOOL WILL NOT BE RESPONSIBLE FOR THE LOSS, THEFT, OR DAMAGE OF CELL PHONES OR PERSONAL ELECTRONIC DEVICES.

-Electronic devices and laser pointers, which are not part of the instructional program, are not allowed in school, with the following exceptions: Students in grades K-8 may possess but are not allowed to use cell phones or other electronic devices during the school day.
+Electronic devices and laser pointers, which are not part of the instructional program, are not allowed in school, with the following exceptions: Students in grades K-12 may possess but are not allowed to use cell phones or other electronic devices during the school day.
 These items must be kept off and out of sight.
-For high schools, electronic/portable communication devices may be used on school premises before school begins, during passing periods, and at lunch.
-Use of these devices on school premises at other times during regular school hours is prohibited, except that use of these devices in the instructional areas may be approved by the teacher on a limited basis for instructional purposes only.
+Use of these devices on school premises at other times during regular school hours is prohibited.
 THE SCHOOL WILL NOT BE RESPONSIBLE FOR THE LOSS, THEFT, OR DAMAGE OF THESE ITEMS.
-Due to the capability of modern cell phones to record images, the Ferguson-Florissant School District has established a policy of no cell phone use, at any time, in bathrooms, locker rooms, and any other area used for dressing or changing.
+Due to the capability of modern cell phones to record images, the Ferguson Florissant School District has established a policy of no cell phone use, at any time, in bathrooms, locker rooms, and any other area used for dressing or changing.
 Preserving the privacy of all students is important to the District.
 Students who use devices that are prohibited, disruptive, or used inappropriately will be subject to disciplinary action.
-(Moved JCC)